sanukag/ai-maintenance-assistant/README.md

 ama-api
 ```

-Then ask a question through `POST /answers` or the interactive `/docs` page.
+Then ask a question through the web interface, `POST /answers` or the
+interactive `/docs` page.
 Every supported claim uses a marker such as `[S1]`; each returned citation
 contains the matching document, chunk, evidence excerpt and available page,
 heading or line range.
 The application refuses to return an answer when the